Frau Holle

 "Frau Holle" (/ˈfraʊ ˈhɒl/; /de/; also known as "Mother Holle", "Mother Hulda" or "Old Mother Frost") is a German fairy tale collected by the Brothers Grimm in Children's and Household Tales in 1812 (KHM 24).
 It is of Aarne-Thompson type 480.

-Frau Holle (also known in various regions as Holla, Holda, Perchta, Berchta, Berta, or Bertha) was initially a pre-Christian female legendary figure who survived in popular belief well into the 19th century.
+Frau Holle (also known in various regions as Holla, Holda, Perchta, Berchta, Berta, or Bertha) was a folk figure whom the Grimms claimed survived in popular belief well into the 19th century.
+The figure originated as an ancient pre-Christian Germanic and Scandinavian goddess of winter, domestic crafts, and the underworld before being preserved in European folklore and published as a fairy tale by the Brothers Grimm in 1812.

 The name may be cognate of the Scandinavian creature known as the Hulder.
 Jacob Grimm made an attempt to establish her as a Germanic goddess.